972C8/palletpals-webapp/GettingStarted.md

 exactly the same attributes as the four products from the requirements presentation.
 Same goes for the demo service provider that shares the same price plan as the one provided via moodle.
 If this is not the case, please make sure that the demo profile is selected in the [configuration](src/main/resources/application.yml) file.
 Therefore, you can register and start shopping right away!
+Please be aware that at least one warehouse, one service provider, and one product needs to exist, in order the system can be used.

 For more detailed information on functionalities the following two section will go through the most important use cases for users and admins.